-The Government Finance Officers Association (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to the Fund for its annual comprehensive financial report for the fiscal year that ended December 31, 2019.
-In order to be awarded a Certificate of Achievement, the Fund must publish an easily readable and efficiently organized ACFR, the contents of which conform to program standards.
+The Government Finance Officers Association (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to the Fund for its annual comprehensive financial report for the fiscal year that ended December 31, 2020.
+To be awarded a Certificate of Achievement, the Fund must publish an easily readable and efficiently organized ACFR, the contents of which conform to program standards.
 This report must satisfy both generally accepted accounting principles and applicable legal requirements.
-The Fund has received this prestigious award for the last four years.
+The Fund has received this prestigious award for the last five years.